hakansel/PlateAnalyze/README.md

 * It writes results to Cassandra if it detects right sequence of plates.
 * (TODO) It must be run without any tcp input, means auto generated.
 (Kafka Spout generated)
 * (TODO) It must use error topic to write error logs.
+* (TODO) Error topic consumer must consume the errors then writes to error table in cassandra.